kelseyhightower/pipeline/README.md

 A KMS keyring and encryption key is required to encrypt the hub configuration file.

-Create a new KMS keyring:
+Create a new keyring:

 ```
 gcloud kms keyrings create pipeline --location=global
 ```

-Generate a new KMS encryption key that will be used to encrypt the hub configuration file:
+Generate a new encryption key:

 ```
 gcloud kms keys create github \